 Haptic & Hue

-Haptic and Hue explores the way in which cloth speaks to us and the impact it has on our lives.
+Haptic & Hue explores the way in which cloth speaks to us and the impact it has on our lives.
 It looks at how fabric traditions have grown up and the innovations that underpin its creation.
-It thinks about the skills that go into its production and the economic and environmental impact of its production.
+It thinks about the skills that go into making it and the economic and environmental impact of its production.

-Haptic & Hue uncovers why the desire for fabrics, dyes and yarn have developed deep human skills, changed cultures, shaped languages, and built and destroyed empires.
+Haptic & Hue considers how the desire for fabrics, dyes and yarn have developed deep human skills, changed cultures, shaped languages, and built and destroyed empires.
 It looks at the different light textiles cast on the story of humanity.

-Haptic and Hue’s second series of the Tales of Textiles, launched on March 4th 2021, with eight brand new podcasts, and an overall introduction to the new series.
-In this season, Jo sets out to explore the way in which cloth expresses our deepest feelings, from sorrow to joy, from warmth to pain.
-Each episode will look at a different feeling and unravel its story in fabric, thinking about different cultures and traditions to help us do that.
-There will also be new gifts to give away with each episode, and you can get details of these by signing up for the newsletter on the Listen page.
+Haptic and Hue’s second series of Tales of Textiles is now running.
+In this season, Jo sets out to explore the way in which cloth expresses our deepest feelings, from sorrow to comfort, from resilience to warmth.
+Each episode looks at a different feeling and unravels its story in fabric.
+New gifts are given away with each episode, you can get details of these by signing up for the newsletter on the Listen page.